jmarkyston/coding-for-the-web-2019/README.md

 3. Install dependencies by running `npm install` in /ng-recipes
 4. Make sure the project builds: `ng build`

+If you are running your own Serverless API, replace the URL in /ng-recipes/src/app/services/account.service.ts and the `org` in /recipes-api/serverless.yml.

 To serve the project, run `ng serve`.
 Optionally, add `--open` to the command to open the project in the browser.
 By default, this is served at localhost:4200.

 To initialize the Serverless (API) project, do the following: